 Levels are qualifications that students are given the opportunity to work towards between the ages of 16 and 18 after they have completed their GCSEs.
 These qualifications should help them secure a place on a university course.

-A private secondary school in Dublin have put together the following information about A levels and what students can expect, as well as how parents can help.
+A private secondary school in Dublin has put together the following information about A levels and what students can expect, as well as how parents can help.

 Like GCSEs, A levels are studied over a two-year period.
 Most students study four subjects of their choice in the first year and drop one as they enter year two when things become more challenging.
 Consequently, they finish with one AS level qualification and three full A levels.

-The reason students’ study so few subjects compared to previous years is because A levels are a lot trickier, providing them with far more in-depth knowledge and requiring a great level of independent study.
+The reason students study so few subjects compared to previous years is that A levels are a lot trickier, providing them with far more in-depth knowledge and requiring a great level of independent study.

 Students should choose to study subjects that are going to help them secure a job role in their desired field.
 For example, if they want to be a psychologist, then a psychology A level is a necessity.